microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 Ports must not change their behavior based on which ports are already installed in a form that would change which contents that port installs.
 For example, given:

 ```
-vcpkg install a
+> vcpkg install a
-vcpkg install b
+> vcpkg install b
-vcpkg uninstall a
+> vcpkg remove a
 ```

 and

 ```
-vcpkg install b
+> vcpkg install b
 ```

-the files installed by b must be the same, regardless of influence by the previous installation of a.
-This means that ports must not try and detect whether something is provided in the installed tree by another port before taking some action.
+the files installed by `b` must be the same, regardless of influence by the previous installation of `a`.
+This means that ports must not try to detect whether something is provided in the installed tree by another port before taking some action.
 A specific and common cause of such "path dependent" behavior is described below in "When defining features, explicitly control dependencies."

 ### Unique port attribution rule

-In the entire vcpkg system, no 2 ports a user is expected to use concurrently may provide the same file.
+In the entire vcpkg system, no two ports a user is expected to use concurrently may provide the same file.
 If a port tries to install a file already provided by another file, installation will fail.
 If a port wants to use an extremely common name for a header, for example, it should place those headers in a subdirectory rather than in `include`.

 ## Features